miketz/.emacs.d/README.md

 Storing my .emacs.d folder online to sync across computers.

+# External dependencies

+Maybe optional but nice to have.

+- git
+- ripgrep, rg
+- fd

 # Git incantations
 Create a new github repo from an existing local repo: